qiuwenbaike/Write/README.md

 Then the main content container will take 10/12 of the screen width (and 2/12 remain for the sidebar menu).

+If you want a narrow main content (i.e. 8/12 for the main content, 2/12 for the sidebar on the left and 2/12 for the white space on the right), use `narrow`:

+    $wgMedikContentWidth = 'narrow';

 ### User settings

 #### Basic font size